RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Zee Shah
+Name: Marium Nazeer
-Registration Number: BSNU25101043
+Registration Number: BSNU25101037

 This repository is created as part of Lab Activity #1.